Kezhou1210/Kezhou1210.github.io/content/authors/admin/_index.md

 ## About Me

 I am currently a senior undergrad at Chongqing University.
 Previously I worked as a research intern at the HCI lab at Chinese Academy of Science advised by Professor Teng Han.
 I aslo worked as a remote research intern at TAMU under the supervision of Professor Wai Tong.

+My research interests are Virtual/Augmented Reality, Human-Computer Interaction, Data Visualization and Human-Robot/AI Interaction.
+I'm eager to collaborate so feel free to send me an email.